-Thousands of students are currently earning their college degrees for undergraduate and master programs in Central Oregon, so here’s a roundup of some of the higher ed opportunities available right here in the high desert.
+Thousands of students are currently earning their college degrees for undergraduate and master degree programs in Central Oregon, so here’s a roundup of some of the higher ed opportunities available right here in the high desert.

 OSU-Cascades and Oregon State (OSU)

 OSU-Cascades, the only Oregon State University branch campus in the state, is roughly 130 miles away from the main campus in Corvallis, Oregon.
 The Corvallis campus is vastly different from its little sister campus in Bend, separated not only by a mountain pass, but also by a completely different climate for learning and living.
 Sure, Bend lacks the thrill of having the Oregon State University football team on campus, but it more than makes up for it with its world famous outdoor-lifestyle-meets-an-urban-town vibe.